code200-solutions/code200.learning.katas/README.md

 ## Exercice 1

-A command that displays “Hello Gaia”
+A command that displays “Hello World”

 ## Exercice 2

-A FUNCTION that when called displays “Hello Gaia” (your code should contain both the function and your calling of it)
+A FUNCTION that when called displays “Hello World” (your code should contain both the function and your calling of it)

 ## Exercice 3